 Trustlines reinforce the XRPL’s support for these assets.
 This mechanism ensures users cannot be forced to hold tokens they don’t want.
 Each trustline beyond the first two requires a 2 XRP reserve, making metrics like the number of token holders more reliable while also mitigating Sybil attacks.

-There were more than 18,600 listed assets on XRPL as of 2024’s close compared to around 3,800 assets at the Q3/2024’s close.
+There were more than 18,600 listed assets on XRPL as of 2024’s close.
+Now, the token count has swelled to 31,224.
 The top token, Solegenic (SOLO), accounts for over 35% of the total market cap.
 The top four tokens comprise over 70% of the total XRPL market cap.

 As noted above, Trust Lines on the XRP Ledger are mechanisms for holding fungible tokens while ensuring that users cannot be forced to accept tokens they do not wish to hold.
 This system enhances the reliability of token behavior metrics on the XRPL.